lauragift21/giftegwuenu.dev/content/posts/web-accessibility.md

 I’ll be highlighting tips to help incorporate accessibility into your usual routine when building websites.
 Most of these tips can be implemented easily and will not impact the overall look and feel of your website.

-* **Add Alternative Text for Images:** When using images in your websites, One important thing people miss out on is adding the `alt=""` attribute to images.
+**Add Alternative Text for Images**

+When using images in your websites, One important thing people miss out on is adding the `alt=""` attribute to images.
 Here’s an example of an accessible image tag.

 ![https://www.kimballstock.com/pix/CAT/02/CAT_02_RK0640_03_P.JPG](https://www.kimballstock.com/pix/CAT/02/CAT_02_RK0640_03_P.JPG)